William Henry Harrison: Death and funeral

 No official announcements were made concerning Harrison's illness, which fueled public speculation and concern the longer he remained out of public view.
 Washington society had noticed his uncharacteristic absence from church on Sunday.
 Conflicting and unconfirmed newspaper reports were based on leaks by people with contacts in the White House.
 A Washington paper reported on Thursday, April 1, that Harrison's health was decidedly better.
 In fact, Harrison's condition had seriously weakened, and Cabinet members and family were summoned to the White House—his wife Anna had remained in Ohio due to her own illness.
 According to papers in Washington on Friday, Harrison had rallied, despite a Baltimore Sun report that his condition was of a "more dangerous character".
 A reporter for the New York Commercial indicated that "the country's people were deeply distressed and many of them in tears."

 In the evening of Saturday, April 3, Harrison developed severe diarrhea and became delirious, and at 8:30 p.m. he uttered his last words, to his attending doctor, assumed to be for Vice President John Tyler: "Sir, I wish you to understand the true principles of the government.
 I wish them carried out.
 I ask nothing more."
 Harrison died at 12:30 a.m. on April 4, 1841, Palm Sunday, nine days after becoming ill and exactly one month after taking the oath of office; he was the first president to die in office.
-Anna was still in Ohio packing for the trip to Washington when she learned of her loss.
+Harrison's wife Anna was still in Ohio packing for the trip to Washington when she learned of her loss.
+Anna never moved into the White House.
+Harrison's daughter-in-law, Jane Irwin Harrison, widow of Harrison's son, had served as hostess of the White House in Anna's place while Harrison was president.

 The prevailing theory at the time was that his illness had been caused by the bad weather at his inauguration three weeks earlier.
 Jane McHugh and Philip A. Mackowiak did an analysis in Clinical Infectious Diseases (2014), examining Miller's notes and records showing that the White House water supply was downstream of public sewage, and they concluded that he likely died of septic shock due to "enteric fever" (typhoid or paratyphoid fever).

 A 30-day period of mourning commenced following the president's death.
 The White House hosted various public ceremonies, modeled after European royal funeral practices.
 An invitation-only funeral service was also held on April 7 in the East Room of the White House, after which Harrison's coffin was brought to Congressional Cemetery in Washington, D.C., where it was placed in the Public Vault.
 Solomon Northup gave an account of the procession in Twelve Years a Slave:

 That June, Harrison's body was transported by train and river barge to North Bend, Ohio, and he was buried on July 7 at the summit of Mt.
 Nebo, which is now the William Henry Harrison Tomb State Memorial.